 ➤What is the best black sea bass bait?

-Black sea bass eat many kinds of bait.
+The best bait for black sea bass is disputable because they eat many kinds of crustaceans, mollusks, and baitfish.
 Squid is the most popular bait because it is easy to find, inexpensive, and can be trimmed to strips.
 Black sea bass will also eat clams, crabs, bloodworms, and sandworms.
 Artificial baits with natural scents, like Berkley Gulp and Z-Man Scented Baitz, also work well.
 Check out this video on fishing with Z-Man DoormatadorZ for black sea bass.

 ➤What is the best black sea bass fishing tackle?